bschofield-va/fresnel/README.md

-fbin/              - Tools and utilities used by Fresnel directly compose.yaml       - The Docker Compose file that defines how Fresnel should be launched fresnel.Dockerfile - The Dockerfile to create Fresnel fresnel.env        - Environment variables that control how Fresnel starts or is used
+fbin/              - Tools and utilities used by Fresnel directly compose.yaml       - The Docker Compose file that defines how Fresnel should be launched fresnel.Dockerfile - The Dockerfile to create Fresnel fresnel.conf        - Environment variables that control how Fresnel starts or is used

 host-bin/          - Tools and utilities that can be used on the host
 ```